jpbonson/MachineLearningPlayground/README.md

 I use this github project to store quick and dirty ML projects, so the code is a mess.

 ClassificationPlayground:
-  - BioinformaticsProject: Uses SVM and tree algorithms from the sklearn library to classify data extracted from biophysical simulations.
+  - BioinformaticsProject: Use SVM and tree algorithms from the sklearn library to classify data extracted from biophysical simulations.
 Includes preprocessing and feature selection (Python).

 ClusteringPlayground:
   - TextClustering: Test various preprocessing and clustering methods for textual data using the libraries sklearn, gensim, nltk and scipy (Python).

 EvolutionaryPlayground:
-  - PaperSummarizer: Uses NLP and genetic algorithms to summarize scientific papers (Java).
+  - PaperSummarizer: Use NLP and genetic algorithms to summarize scientific papers (Java).